andrevenancio/snap-state/README.md

 }
 ```

-3) When you want a component to consume the state changes simply connect it with `withConsumer` High Order Component.
+3) All we need is to complete that SomePage and decorate it with a Consumer specifying the prop we want to subscribe to change
 ```javascript
 import { h, Component } from 'preact';
 import { withConsumer } from 'jsx-simple-state';